AdityaPrakash2/AutoKeyRotation/README.md

    - Select 'vault-integrated' realm
    - Go to Realm Settings
    - Click on the 'Keys' tab
-   - You should see 'vault-key-provider' and 'fallback-key-provider'
+   - You should see active keys listed.
+The `vault-key-provider` (using the key from Vault) and `fallback-key-provider` components are configured, although the imported Vault key might not be explicitly listed in the UI's 'Keys list' tab in Keycloak 22.

 4. Verify the Keycloak environment variables:
    ```